lhlinka/rces-final-project/README.md

 First, I will load the .csv file of published geochemical data for the Columbia River Basalt Group; I will clean up the data file for any missing values, normalize the data to 100%, and address any inconsistent reporting of data (i.e. reporting FeO vs Fe2O3, all data will be converted to FeO*).

-Then I will group the data by formation and unit and apply mathematical formulas to determine the geochemistry in terms of magnesium number (Mg#), europium anomaly (Eu*), dysprosium anomaly (Dy), and trace element ratios as proxies to infer volatile content.
+Then I will use the groupby function to sort the data based on stratographic units and apply mathematical formulas to determine if there is any europium anomaly (Eu*), dysprosium anomaly (Dy), and trace element ratios to be used as proxies to infer volatile content.

-Finally, to analyze the evolution of geochemistry over the emplacement of the Columbia River Basalt Group, I will make a series of plots including: (1) TAS diagram, (2) REE spider diagram, (3) Eu* anomaly plot, (4) Dy anomaly plot, (5) trace elements as proxies for volatile content (e.g., Nb vs SiO2 as a proxy for CO2), (6) a map of the geographical location of data points, and maybe (7) melting pressure vs temperature
+Finally, to analyze the evolution of geochemistry and inferred volatile content over the emplacement of the Columbia River Basalt Group, I will make a series of plots including: (1) TAS diagram, (2) REE spider diagram, (3) Eu* anomaly plot, (4) Dy anomaly plot, (5) trace elements as proxies for volatile content (e.g., Nb for CO2, Ce for H2O, Dy for S), (6) a map of the geographical location of data points.

-### Alternative Question
-*How do magma generation depths and temperatures evolve over the emplacement of the Columbia River Basalt Group?

-*Infer the melting pressure and temperature using the Lee et al. (2009) thermobarometer which is based on magma Si and Mg contents.

-Lee, C. T. A., Luffi, P., Plank, T., Dalton, H. & Leeman, W. P. Constraints on the depths and temperatures of basaltic magma generation on Earth and other terrestrial planets using new thermobarometers for mafic magmas.
-Earth and Planetary Science Letters 279, 20–33 (2009).